laavis/map-places/README.md

 </Directory>
 ```

 - env.php
   Rename env.example.php to env.php or create new file named env.php
-  Replace 'key' to your Google Maps API key.
+  Replace 'key' with your Google Maps API key

 - run createdb from project root